nanolith/SIMEX/docs/SASM_Design.md

 The preprocessor lexer tokenizes input, which simplifies the preprocessor parser.
 The list of tokens supported by the preprocessor lexer are below.

+    PTok::Newline
+    PTok::String
+    PTok::SystemString
+    PTok::Include
+    PTok::IfDef
+    PTok::If
+    PTok::ElIf
+    PTok::Else
+    PTok::Pragma
+    PTok::Warning
+    PTok::Error
+    PTok::And
+    PTok::Or
+    PTok::Not
+    PTok::OParen
+    PTok::CParen
+    PTok::Comma
+    PTok::Identifier
+    PTok::Integer
+    PTok::Number
+    PTok::Concat
+    PTok::Stringify
+    PTok::Unknown

+The preprocessor uses newlines to delimit preprocessor directives.
+The preprocessor lexer reduces a hash token followed by an identifier into either one of the built-in directives, such as `#include` or `#if`, or into a stringification operation on a given identifier.
+The `||` and `&&` operators are reduced to `PTok::Or` and `PTok::And` respectively.
+Open and close parentheses are treated specially, as these can be used to group expressions.
+Integers and decimal numbers are tokenized specially so these can be used in pragma definitions and for future constant folding.